macro187/hotbox/readme.md

 *Features* are shell scripts that set up particular aspects of machines (physical, virtual, or container).
 They can do any kind of system-wide or user-specific setup.
-The `hotbox-apply-feature` command applies individual features to the running system, by basically just running the feature script.
+The `hotbox-feature-apply` command applies individual features to the running system, by basically just running the feature script.

 >   Some features currently implement personal preferences of mine.
 I am in the